 At the age of 15, the turmoil of her childhood left her with the emotional maturity of a 12 year old.
 In three years, she would be 18 and legally considered an adult.
 There was little doubt she would struggle in adulthood after some of her most formative years had been spent jumping around foster homes.

 Crystalanne is just one of the 8,000 stories from children living in Oregon’s foster care system.
-This fall, there are 8,000 reasons to support youth in foster care.
+Right now, there are 8,000 reasons to support youth in foster care.

 An uncertain future